Vincent-Therrien/gpu-arena/readme.rst

 A Guided Tour of GPU Programming Frameworks
 +++++++++++++++++++++++++++++++++++++++++++

-Programming GPUs is challenging - learn how to do it here.
+Self-contained projects that show how to install a GPU programming framework, build GPU-accelerated programs, and execute them.
+Refer to the ``readme`` file in each subdirectory for more information.

-This repository comprises self-contained projects that show how to install a GPU programming framework, build a GPU-accelerated program, and execute it.
-Refer to the ``readme`` file in each subdirectory for detailed instructions.
+**Note**: The projects are minimalist examples, not complete tutorials.
+The ``readme`` files in each subdirectory provide references to more detailed resources.

 Project Index